 Short Sale Risk: A short sale typically involves the sale of a security that is borrowed from a broker or other institution to complete the sale.
 Short sales expose the seller to the risk that it will be required to acquire securities to replace the borrowed securities (also known as "covering" the short position) at a time when the securities sold short have appreciated in value, thus resulting in a loss.
-When making a short sale, a fund must segregate liquid assets equal to (or otherwise cover) its obligations under the short sale.
 The seller of a short position generally realizes a profit on the transaction if the price it receives on the short sale exceeds the cost of closing out the position by purchasing securities in the market, but generally realizes a loss if the cost of closing out the short position exceeds the proceeds of the short sale.